Scaling-up Ecosystem-based adaptation (EbA) measures in rural Latin America

 - Costa Rica, Ecuador and Guatemala:

-- In November 2024 key representatives from regulatory authorities, insurance sector and relevant ministries from Bolivia, Brazil, Costa Rica, Ecuador and Guatemala met in Quito to discuss the future of climate risk insurance, which led to the identification of proposals to advance climate risk insurances in Latin America.
+- In November 2024 key representatives from regulatory authorities, the insurance sector and relevant ministries from Bolivia, Brazil, Costa Rica, Ecuador, and Guatemala met in Quito to discuss the future of climate risk insurance and led to the identification of proposals to advance climate risk insurances in Latin America.

-- The Costa Rican Development Bank System (SBD) has established special credit programs to finance EbA measures in the agricultural, livestock (10 Mio USD) and tourism (2 Mio USD) sectors.
+- The Costa Rican Development Bank System (SBD) has established special credit programs to scale up EbA in the agricultural, livestock (10 Mio USD), and tourism (2 Mio USD) sectors.

-- The objective of a project promoted by the local organization Maquita together with EbA LAC is to facilitate access to finance, in order to promote sustainable businesses and improve the income for families in the most climate-vulnerable rural communities in Manabí.
+- Increase and facilitate access to finance to promote sustainable businesses and improve the income for families in the most climate-vulnerable rural communities in Manabí is the objective of a project promoted by the local organization Maquita and EbA LAC.
 Four local bank cooperatives were recognized for working on their green credit products and received funding from the Savings and Loan Cooperative Financoop.

 Latest Update: